BPMN AI Agent

 Per-Distribution Configuration

 The configuration from the example above works across all distributions.
-Place the cibseven.webclient.modeler.ai properties in the distribution-specific file listed below:
+Apply the cibseven.webclient.modeler.ai properties using the distribution-specific mechanism below:

 • CIB seven Runconfiguration/default.yml (or configuration/production.yml when started with --production), under the existing cibseven.webclient.modeler tree.